Why you should brush your pet’s teeth

 Don’t know where to start?

-Introduce pet toothpaste as a treat initially.
-Apply with your finger (so your pet gets used to having their mouth touched) and change to a pet toothbrush when they’re ready.
-Then it’s just a case of brushing your pet’s teeth as often as possible (for some this may be daily, for some every other day).
+Introduce cat or dog toothpaste as a treat initially.
+Apply it with your finger (so your pet gets used to having their mouth touched) and change to a pet toothbrush when they’re ready.
+Then it’s just a matter of brushing your pet’s teeth as often as possible (for some, this may be daily, while for others, it may be every other day).
+Dog chews and dog dental treats can also help look after your dog’s mouth, but remember, they are not a substitute for brushing.

 Shopping to do?